Vinyl Windows vs. Wood Windows

 Another advantage of a wood window over a vinyl window is that a wood window does not fade quickly.
 But, lower-quality vinyl windows may, in fact, fade.
 Vinyl manufacturers do not prefer dark shades in vinyl window manufacturing.
 Wood as an organic substance comes in dark and light shades and does not tend to fade swiftly.
 A wood window offers a variety of textures and looks ranging from rustic to vintage wood.
 It provides a classic look and is clad with aluminum or fiberglass.
 A vinyl replacement window, while available customized according to the choice of your color, might cost more than the average beige or white vinyl window.

 Vinyl window installation is comparatively easier than wood.
 Manufacturers have pre-fabricated vinyl windows that make the overall process easy.
 Whereas wood installation requires two to three people.
 The weight of vinyl windows is 8-12 pounds, while wood weighs around 20-30 pounds.
 The weight of the wood window makes it time-consuming to install.
 Wood windows are also required to be custom-made according to the measurements.
-However, while installation there is a risk of bending and scratching a vinyl window.
-This only happens in rare cases when a non-professional installs the window.
+However, while installing there is a risk of bending and scratching a vinyl window.
+This only happens in rare cases when a non-professional install the window.

 Vinyl windows do not provide you with the opportunity of redecorating them.
 Before installation, you can choose any print, pattern, or frame of vinyl windows.
 After installation, one cannot repaint vinyl windows.
 It does not allow repainting or any redecorations because it does not have the property of absorbing the paint.
 However, one can repaint the wood windows after reinstallation.
 Wood can absorb the paint, and you can redecorate wood windows in the future according to your liking.
-In the case of vinyl windows, you will have to change the windows and cannot redecorate with new paint.
+In the case of vinyl windows, you will have to change the windows and cannot redecorate them with new paint.

 It is wise to choose vinyl windows for interiors and exteriors because of their durability.
 The Vinyl window is not exposed to problems like climate extremes, chipping, peeling, warping, cracking, and rotting.
 When exposed to the sun, the color of a vinyl window only fades but the wood window cracks.